 Repository Management with Nexus

-With the recent creation of the NuGet project a package management solution for .NET developers has become available.
-Similar to Maven dependency management for Java developers, NuGet makes it easy to add, remove and update libraries and tools in Visual Studio projects that use the .NET Framework.
+With the creation of the NuGet project, a package management solution for .NET developers has become available.
+Similar to Apache Maven dependency management for Java developers, NuGet makes it easy to add, remove, and update libraries and tools in Visual Studio projects that use the .NET Framework.

-To share a library or tool with NuGet you create a NuGet package and store it in the Nexus based NuGet repository.
-Similarly you can use packages others have created and made available in their NuGet repository by proxying it or downloading the package and installing it in your own hosted repository for third party packages.
+To share a library or tool with NuGet, you create a NuGet package and store it in the Nexus-based NuGet repository.
+Similarly, you can use packages others have created and made available in their NuGet repositories by proxying them or downloading the packages and installing them in your own hosted repository for third party packages.

 The NuGet Visual Studio extension allows you to download the package from the repository and install it in your Visual Studio project or solution.
 NuGet copies everything and makes any required changes to your project setup and configuration files.
 Removing a package will clean up any changes as required.

 With the release of Nexus 2.9, NuGet support is available in Nexus Professional and Nexus Open Source.